 For more details on the security features of the Databricks product, please see the Security Features section of databricks.com/trust.

-This document is for to Databricks, Inc. and may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc.'s prior written consent.
+This document may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc. 's prior written consent.
 It may ONLY be used for the purpose for which it is provided.